Arya4930/Rocket-Telementary-Extractor/README.md

 # Rocket Telemetry Extractor

-🚀 **Currently supports Starship and New Glenn.
+🚀 **Currently supports Starship.
 Falcon 9 and other rockets coming soon!**

 This project leverages the Azure Vision API to extract telemetry data shown on the screen from frames, achieving a high accuracy of up to ~99.6%.
 However, due to the frame-by-frame analysis, the processing time can be significant (~2.5 hours for analyzing a 1-hour video).